 NEBHE Scholarships: The New England Board of Higher Education (NEBHE) has established the Regional Student Program under which qualified residents of the region may receive reduced tuition rates when attending college in another New England state for programs not available in the student’s home state.

 Regional Graduate Scholarship: The Regional Graduate Scholarship program is designed to reduce out of state tuition costs for new students from VT, RI, NJ, MA, CT, NH, and PA entering into select academic areas.

 Graduate Work Study: Federal work-study funding may be available through the Office of Student Employment for graduate students who meet financial and academic qualifications.

-Federal Loan Programs: Full time, domestic graduate students in good academic standing may be eligible for Federal Direct Unsubsudized Stafford loans.
+Federal Loan Programs: Full time, domestic graduate students in good academic standing may be eligible for Federal Direct Unsubsidized Stafford loans.

 In addition to University of Maine funding opportunities, a variety of external scholarships may be available for graduate students.
 We encourage you to explore funding sources outside the University through professional groups, local communities, and affiliations.